joshua-pechan/joshua-pechan/README.md

 My name is Joshua and I am a current undergrad Florida Tech student interested in cybersecurity and ai.

 - 🔭 I’m currently working on Chefpal, an AI-powered recipe making app.
-- 🌱 I'm also taking on other projects such as a platformer created in MASM as well as a game engine created using C++.
+- 🌱 I'm also taking on other projects such as a platformer created in MASM as well as a game engine created using C++ to learn some new things.
 - 📫 How to reach me: jashduck@gmail.com
 <!--
 **JashDuck/JashDuck** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.